- Home

 Eating healthy meals and getting enough exercise are important components of a healthy lifestyle.
 But what about when you get peckish in between meals?
-Or, when you’re in need of an afternoon energy boost?
+Or when you need an afternoon energy boost?

 We all enjoy a tasty snack from time to time, and snacking can easily be incorporated into a healthy diet.
-However, choosing snacks that are high in sugar or saturated fat content can quickly lead to weight gain and cravings for more high-calorie foods.
+However, choosing foods high in sugar or saturated fat can quickly lead to weight gain and cravings for more high-calorie foods.

-Luckily, there are plenty of nutritious, low-calorie snack options that’ll help keep your energy levels up and your hunger pangs at bay.
+Luckily, there are plenty of nutritious, low-calorie snack options to help keep your energy levels up and hunger pangs at bay.

 From homemade hummus and jalapeño poppers to frozen berry yoghurt, here are 14 tasty snacks that can be enjoyed as part of a healthy diet.